raspberrychris/cryptotravellers/content/blog/How-to-buy/buy-nexo.md

 **Step 2.
 Deposit BTC or Ethereum into your account.** If you want to deposit BTC or ETH into your account, then there are a few steps that need to be followed.
 First of all find the address for your exchange wallet and copy it down or scan in the QR code so you know where funds will go.
 Second, choose which currency (BTC/ETH)you plan on depositing as well as what type of transaction is happening: incoming transfer from an external wallet OR outgoing transfer from this exchange's hot storage holdings).
 Lastly fill out some information about yourself like how much money should be deposited at once and whether they'll continue trading with these coins after receiving them

 **Step 3.
-Buying NEXO.** The third step is to purchase your tokens, you can do this by navigating your way to the exchange page on your chosen platform and then specifying how many NEXO token you want buy, usually in BTC or ETH.
+Buying Nexo.** The third step is to purchase your tokens, you can do this by navigating your way to the exchange page on your chosen platform and then specifying how many NEXO token you want buy, usually in BTC or ETH.
 You will be able to review details of a transaction before completing this step!